YifanWang3744/book-subscription-system/README.md

-# Book Subscription System on AWS
+# Cloud Bookstore on AWS

 ## Project Overview

-This full-stack project developed and deployed a cloud application of **Book Subscription System** comprised of four microservices.
+In this full-stack project, I developed and deployed a full-stack cloud Bookstore comprised of four microservices on AWS, implemented Lambda function, SNS event notification, and OAuth2 authorization.

+## Basic Structrue

+The project has three parts

+- Three microservices built with [FastAPI](https://fastapi.tiangolo.com/), each encapsulating a database
+- A composition microservice which implements OAuth2 login and event notification
+- A browser application built with [React](https://reactjs.org/)

 ## Core Functions